dgallitelli/Hacking-TPT/README.md

 A **denial-of-service attack (DoS attack)** is a cyber-attack where the perpetrator seeks to make a machine or network resource unavailable to its intended users by temporarily or indefinitely disrupting services of a host connected to the Internet.
 Denial of service is typically accomplished by flooding the targeted machine or resource with superfluous requests in an attempt to overload systems and prevent some or all legitimate requests from being fulfilled.
 In a **distributed denial-of-service attack (DDoS attack)**, the incoming traffic flooding the victim originates from many different sources.
 This effectively makes it impossible to stop the attack simply by blocking a single source.
 From these definitions, one can easyly understand that **Distributed Denial of Service (DDoS) attacks**  constitute one of the major threats and among the hardest security problems in today’s Internet and thier impact can be proportionally severe.
-On the

 ![OWASP_IOT.png](./images/DDoS.jpg)
 ##### Types of DDoS attacks
-DDoS attactks can be implemented using three main stategies:
+DDoS attacks can be implemented using three main stategies:
 - **Traffic attacks**: Traffic flooding attacks send a huge volume of TCP, UDP and ICPM packets to the target.
 Legitimate requests get lost and these attacks may be accompanied by malware exploitation.
 - **Bandwidth attacks**: This DDos attack overloads the target with massive amounts of junk data.
 This results in a loss of network bandwidth and equipment resources and can lead to a complete denial of service.
 - **Application attacks**: Application-layer data messages can deplete resources in the application layer, leaving the target's system services unavailable.